LeeCampbell/IntroToRx/content/08_Partitioning.md

  13:38:39 +00:00
 ```

-This change enabled us to remove the `Skip`—the earlier example had that because we can't tell whether the first message we receive from any particular ship after startup represents a change.
+This change enabled us to remove the `Skip`.
+The earlier example had that because we can't tell whether the first message we receive from any particular ship after startup represents a change.
 But since we're telling `Buffer` we want pairs of messages, it won't give us anything for any single ship until it has seen messages with two different statuses.

 You can also ask for a sliding window defined by time instead of counts using this overload: